In today’s comments:

 David started with Nesvick Trading Group in 2005 as a research analyst.
 He studies market trends, commodity balance sheets, weather in key production regions, political events, and other factors.
 David has written a daily newsletter for clients and brokers of the Nesvick Trading Group for over a decade providing his clients with thoughtful and timely research.
 In addition to his analytical work, David advises a wide range of clients, from speculators to hedgers, on market action.

-David speaks frequently at conferences around the country, and has also been asked to provide commentary to major news outlets including Dow Jones and the WSJ.
+David speaks at conferences around the country, and has also been asked to provide commentary to major news outlets including Dow Jones and the WSJ.

 The risk of loss in trading commodity futures contracts can be substantial.
 You should, therefore, carefully consider whether such trading is suitable for you in light of your circumstances and financial resources.
 You should be aware of the following points: